-- Detrimental action is defined as:

-- Action taken against a person who has made a public interest disclosure and includes:
+Detrimental action is defined as action taken against a person in reprisal for a public interest disclosure and includes:

-- o action causing injury, loss or damage,
+- action causing injury, loss or damage

-- o intimidation or harassment,
+- intimidation or harassment

-- o discrimination, disadvantage or adverse treatment in relation to a person's employment, career, profession, trade or business, including disciplinary action.
+- discrimination, disadvantage or adverse treatment in relation to a person's employment, career, profession, trade or business, including disciplinary action.

-Detrimental action is not:

-Legitimate management action where there are good and sufficient grounds that would justify the action against any other person in the same circumstances.
+Detrimental action is not legitimate management action where there are good and sufficient grounds that would justify the action against any other person in the same circumstances.